 (Ed.), Tunable Laser Applications, Third Edition (CRC, New York, 2016)

-This updated, improved, and refined edition of Tunable Laser Applications focuses on the architecture and technology of practical tunable coherent sources and on detailed discussions of
+This updated, improved, and refined edition of Tunable Laser Applications focuses on the architecture and technology of practical tunable coherent sources with applications to:

 Tunable Laser Applications, 3rd Edition, describes the use of tunable lasers in the following medical applications and fields: acne treatment, cancer diagnosis, cancer phototherapy, cardiology, dermatology, hemoglobin, hemangiomas, human papilloma, hypertrophic scars, inflammatory skin diseases, keloids, kidney stones, lithotripsy, nanobiophotonics, OCT imaging, ophthalmology, photodynamic therapy (PDT), pigmented lesions, psoriasis, tattoo removal, surgery, telangiectases, urology, vascular lesions, and more.
 An additional complementary emphasis is the expert and in depth discussion and description of several state-of-the-art microscopy techniques.